gregoiregavin/Wiki-CAS-SI/README.md

     gatsby --version # expected : Gatsby CLI version: 4.16.0
     ```

-_If you get stucked at Node, Git or Gatsby CLI installation, additional help can be found on Gatsby's official tutorial [Part 0 : Set Up Your Development Environnment](https://www.gatsbyjs.com/docs/tutorial/part-0/)._
+_If you get stucked at Node, Git or Gatsby CLI installation, additional help can be found on Gatsby's official tutorial: [Part 0 : Set Up Your Development Environnment](https://www.gatsbyjs.com/docs/tutorial/part-0/)._

 3. **Clone this project**